 “However, many social security powers remain reserved to Westminster.
 Our research shows that the ineffective UK system of conditionality and sanctions causes profound suffering throughout Scotland.
 Disabled people, those who have long-term health conditions, lone parents, jobseekers and, under Universal Credit, low-paid workers, are all badly affected by sanctions.
 We are asking the Scottish Government to lobby Westminster for greater social security powers to end the punitive sanction regime in Scotland.”
+Watch our video

 Key findings from the research include: